JarkkoKarki/WSK-yksilotehtava/README.md

 ### 2. **Profile Management**

-- Users can update their profile information, including their username and profile picture.
+- Users can update their profile information, including their username, name, email and profile picture.
 - Profile pictures are uploaded to the backend and displayed across the application.
 - The profile page allows users to preview their profile picture before uploading.